Nils Kristen Sandtrøen

 Nils Kristen Sandtrøen (born 2 February 1989) is a Norwegian politician from the Labour Party.
-He served as a member of parliament, the Storting, from Hedmark, from 2017, and has been Minister of Agriculture and Food since February 2025.
+He has served as a member of parliament, the Storting, from Hedmark, since 2017, and has been Minister of Agriculture and Food since February 2025.

 Political career

 Youth politics

 Sandtrøen took the initiative to establish a Workers' Youth League local chapter for students in Trondheim in 2011, which he also led.
 He was present at Utøya during the 2011 Norway attacks, where he hid along the cliffs facing the mainland before swimming away.

 Local politics

 Sandtrøen was a member of the municipal council for Tynset Municipality between 2015 and 2019 and also served as the municipality's deputy mayor between 2015 and 2017.
+He resigned in order to take his seat in parliament and was succeeded by Tone Hagen.

 Parliament

 Sandtrøen was first elected as a member of parliament from Hedmark at the 2017 election and was re-elected in 2021.

 In parliament, he sat on the Standing Committee on Business and Industry between 2017 and 2021 before moving to the Standing Committee on Transport and Communications.
 He moved to the Standing Committee on Finance and Economic Affairs in 2023.

 While serving in government, his parliamentary duties were covered by deputy member Bente Irene Aaland until 25 April 2025, thereafter Even Eriksen until September and Farahnaz Bahrami since October 2025.